FenixEdu/fenixedu.github.io/dev/tutorials/setup-your-development-environment/index.md

 Pillow is a project that attempts to ease the setup of the development environment.
 Pillow is essentially a *bash-script-puppet-manifest-to-be* that automates the installation and configuration of a generic development environment.
 For now, Pillow should only be runned in Debian-based GNU/Linux distributions, i.e. those who allow you to ```apt-get install``` stuff.

-#### Step 5.1 - Oracle's JDK 7
+#### Step 5.1 - Oracle's JDK 8

-Although the FenixEdu™ project would theoretically work with any JVM implementation, we <u>strongly advise</u> you use the Oracle's Java Development Kit (JKD) 7.
+The FenixEdu™ project requires the Oracle's Java Development Kit (JKD) 8.

 #### Step 5.2 - Apache Maven